Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 This explains why hallucinations are so hard to prevent: the form prior is where the system *wants* to be.
 Maintaining grounded output requires constant "energy" (constraints, context, knowledge) to keep the system from relaxing to its comfortable equilibrium of fluent-but-empty text.

 *Terminological note:* Form prior sampling (thermalization) differs from **Kolmogorov garbage** (decompression failure, Sec.
 4.5.2).
-Form prior sampling occurs when knowledge constraints are *absent*—the system has nothing to reconstruct and thermalizes to maximum entropy.
-Kolmogorov garbage occurs when knowledge is *present but inaccessible*—insufficient room to unfold the compressed representation produces fragmented output.
+Form prior sampling occurs when knowledge constraints are *absent*; the system has nothing to reconstruct and thermalizes to maximum entropy.
+Kolmogorov garbage occurs when knowledge is *present but inaccessible*; insufficient room to unfold the compressed representation produces fragmented output.
 Both are hallucinations; only the mechanism differs.

 #### 8.5.1 The Thermodynamic Duality